polterguy/polterguy.github.io/dashboard/task-manager/index.md

 ## Tasks internals

 Your tasks will be saved into your Magic database and its table called _"tasks"_, in addition to your _"task\_due"_ table for schedules.
-This implies that even if your server for some reason _"drops"_, and/or is rebooted, your tasks will automatically be re-scheduled as your server restarts.
-Notice, for tasks repeating every nth unit, this process is not 100% perfect, since it might imply the execution date for your tasks is being moved forward if your server reboots for some reason.
+This implies that even if your cloudlet for some reason _"drops"_, and/or is rebooted, your tasks will automatically be re-scheduled as your cloudlet restarts.
+Notice, for tasks repeating every nth unit, this process is not 100% perfect, since it might imply the execution date for your tasks is being moved forward if your cloudlet reboots for some reason.

 ## Scheduling tasks